May Defensible Space Walk: Fine Fuel Cleanup for Mountain Homes

 Mulch, bark, and stored materials

-Pull mulch back from trunks, move spare bags of soil off wood decks when possible, and stack firewood where the site already allows, not tight against structures.
+Pull mulch back from trunks, move spare bags of soil off wood decks when possible, and stack firewood where the site already allows—not tight against structures.
 Read spring mulch doughnut for bark breathing room that also supports calmer ember behavior.

 Deck furniture, fabric covers, and pots that never move can hide needle packs against joists.
 A dry broom pass now is cheaper than discovering soft spots during the first hot barbecue week.

-Irrigation, plant health, and dry crowns
+Irrigation, plant health, and structure checks

 Dry crowns and stressed needles change how you should think about timing for plant health care visits and deep root watering.
 If sprinklers throw into bark, fix arcs before summer heat stacks wet and dry pockets against the same trunks you just cleared.

-When cracks in soil, cable wear, or new lean show up near cleared fuels, route those notes to consultations or cabling and bracing so the story stays honest about weight and wind, not only about brush volume.
+When cracks in soil, cable wear, or new lean show up near cleared fuels, route those notes to consultations or cabling and bracing.
+Clearing fuels does not make a compromised stem safe—it makes the stem easier to see.

-Handoff list for crews and neighbors
+Handoff list and after windy days

+Bring three wide shots, two close shots of concern areas, gate widths, and any HOA notes you already have.
 Talk with neighbors about chipper days and ladder noise before you book.
 Respectful scheduling prevents one good work day from becoming a conflict that lasts all season.
-Community fuel reduction works best when access and timing are shared, not surprise.

 - Roof-to-ground walk completed with photos.